Cloud Computing BSc (Hons)

 You should benefit from contemporary case studies, including examples of corporate theft, regulatory approaches to IT security and international cooperation between agencies and nation-states.
 As system administration and management are essential tasks in the day-to-day functioning and security of Information Systems, inadequate or improper practices can lead to loss of data, its integrity, performance reductions, security breaches or total system failure.
 Individual planning and provisions need to be made for the ongoing support of systems and networks, which account for a significant proportion of the IT budget.

 On successfully completing the module you should be able to discuss, apply and analyse network and infrastructure security measures that can be adopted if working within cloud environments.
 You should also have a clear, practical understanding of the associated protocols, cryptographic types and configuration settings of network security environments.

-Managing Virtualised Servers and Infrastructure
+Managing Virtualised Servers and Infrastructure - 30 credits

 This module is designed to allow you to propose, implement and suggest a management strategy to fulfil enterprise business requirements, and the need and purpose of systems integration to support organisational goals.